GLOBAL MARKETS-Wall Street refocuses on risk as stocks dip, oil climbs | Headlines

 GLOBAL MARKETS-Wall Street refocuses on risk as stocks dip, oil climbs

-Boeing shares fell more than 5.5% on Monday morning after a 737 jet crashed in China.
-Most stock markets rallied last week in anticipation of an eventual peace deal on Ukraine, but it will likely take actual progress to justify further gains.
+Boeing shares fell by around 4% after one of its 737 jets crashed in China.
+Global stocks rallied last week in anticipation of an eventual peace deal on Ukraine, but it will likely take actual progress to justify further gains.

 "The coming days will be a litmus test on whether last week's risk-on rally was overdone.
 Hopes related to a peaceful resolution in Ukraine have relied on headlines more than evidence," said ING's Francesco Pesole and Chris Turner.
-The MSCI world equity index was down 0.41% as of 10:30 a.m.
-ET (1430 GMT).
-European shares were choppy with the pan-regional STOXX 600 benchmark down 0.01%.
+The MSCI world equity index was 0.05% higher as of 1540 GMT.
+European shares were choppy with the pan-regional STOXX 600 benchmark up 0.21%.

-Brent rose 6% to $114.40, while U.S. crude rose 5.5% to $110.5 a barrel as European Union countries considered joining the United States in a Russian oil embargo, while a weekend attack on Saudi oil facilities caused jitters.
+Brent jumped 5% to $113.38, while U.S. crude rose 4.47% to $109.38 a barrel after news the EU was considering joining the United States in a Russian oil embargo, while a weekend attack on Saudi oil facilities caused jitters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)